-Facilities can also be targeted on Derra, but they will not form a party unless they are still under construction or being repaired.
+Facilities can also be targeted on Derra and Serroco, but they will not form a party unless they are still under construction or being repaired.
 In this case, the assigned NPCs working on construction or repair will fight alongside the facility as part of its party.

 Equipment carried by player characters and NPCs affects combat results.
-Both may equip armor to the head and chest slots to provide damage mitigation and must equip at least one weapon to the primary slot in order to deal damage.
-A secondary weapon may also be equipped, or two weapons of the same type may be used simultaneously if they can be dual wielded.
-If two different weapons are equipped, the weapon that is within range of the target will be used.
-If both weapons are within range of the target, the weapon equipped to the primary slot will be used.
+Both may equip armor to the head and chest slots or shields to the primary or secondary slots to provide damage mitigation.
+Additionally, at least one weapon must be equipped to the primary or secondary slot in order to deal damage.
+If both primary and secondary weapons are within range of the target, the weapon closest to its optimal range will be used.

 Additional items such as medikits or bacta patches are not used during combat.
-Medical items, jetpacks, etc. are all used separately.
-Currently, shield items (riot shield, energy shield) are not implemented and have no effect in combat.
+Medical items, jetpacks, etc., are all used separately.

 Combat damage is resolved in a simple process: